 Now that you have ten envelopes or emails ready to go… let them go.

 Then wait two weeks.
 You will probably receive some rejections right away.
 Learn from them, don’t get mad.
-Read what they say and figure out if there is anything that you can do to fix that (if it is relevant.)
+Read what they say and figure out if there is anything you can do to fix that (if relevant.)

 After two weeks passed, send ten more.
 And again, and again.